 Standard What it means Behavior No conduct which limits, restricts or interferes with our ability to respond to our customers' needs is acceptable.
 Allegations of Abuse, Neglect, The company will not tolerate any type of patient abuse or neglect.
-Misappropriation or Crime Covered persons must immediately report any incident of suspected or known abuse, neglect, misappropriation or crime against a patient.
+Covered Misappropriation or Crime persons must immediately report any incident of suspected or known abuse, neglect, misappropriation or crime against a patient.
 Statement on Harassment Effective working relationships must be based on mutual respect.
 Harassment is unacceptable.
 Accurate Books and Records All books and records must be accurate , complete, and truthful, including those maintained for financial reporting, health care, and other business purposes.
 Documentation in all records must comply with regulatory and legal requirements and support business practices and actions.
 No one may falsify or tamper with any information in any record.
 Documenting treatment not performed, or documenting in advance of treatment is strictly prohibited.
-Competition and Solicitation Certain employees must not compete with or solicit clients or business away from Genesis, or influence employees to leave Genesis.
-Gifts, Loans, Monetary Covered persons must not accept or offer any form of gifts (including Transactions, and Tips resident property), gratuities, tips, loans, and/or monetary transactions from patients, their family members, suppliers, visitors, vendors, customers, or companies seeking to do business with Genesis.
+Company Assets Covered persons must strive to protect company electronic assets (e.g. phones, tablets, laptops, desktop computers, printers, scanners) from theft, loss, and carelessness.
+Any suspected incident must be reported immediately to IT Security.
+Competition and Solicitation Certain employees must not compete with or solicit clients or business away from the company, or influence employees to leave the company.
+Gifts, Loans, Monetary Covered persons must not accept or offer any form of gifts (including resident Transactions, and Tips property), gratuities, tips, loans, and/or monetary transactions from patients, their family members, suppliers, visitors, vendors, customers, or companies seeking to do business with the company.
 Gambling Covered persons are prohibited from gambling at the workplace.
-This 12 15 includes online gambling, office "pools", and wagering.
+This includes online gambling, office "pools", and wagering.
 Licenses/Certifications All covered persons who need licenses or certifications must maintain credentials in compliance with state and federal laws.
 Political Contributions Payments of company funds to any political party, candidate or campaign, donation of company property and/or use of the company's name in support of political causes may be made only if permitted under applicable law and approved in accordance with company policy.
 Substance Abuse The illegal use, solicitation, sale, sharing, possession of, or impairment from narcotics, drugs, paraphernalia, alcohol or controlled substances in the workplace is prohibited.
 Workplace Violence Fighting, disorderly conduct, physical, verbal or mental abuse of any person is unacceptable.
 Rules and Regulations All covered persons must comply with the industry regulations and internal policies and procedures.
-Disciplinary Procedure Genesis supports a progressive discipline policy.
+Disciplinary Procedure The company supports a progressive discipline policy.
 Complaints/Disputes Give notice of complaint to supervisor, then to next level up and so on, or to the Reach Out Line (800.893.2094).

-Two of our Genesis Core Values are
+Two of our Core Values are